KnowEnG/InPheRNo/README.md

 Instead of installing all these libraries independently, you can use prebulit Python distributions such as [Anaconda](https://www.continuum.io/downloads), which provides a free academic subscription.
 If you are using Anaconda, you can easily install any specific version of the modules above using a command like:

-conda install scipy=0.19.1

-For pymc, you can use

 conda install pymc=2.3.6

 # Input files